sinclairliang/sinclairliang-web/_posts/2020-06-30-Bye-Santa-Cruz-Hello-Rord-Trip.md

 ### First Stop: The Place that Always Has My Heart
 <div align="center"> San Francisco </div>
-After driving in the Bay Area from one BestBuy to another BestBay just to find a car charger for Brandon's laptop, we finally arrived in San Francisco.
-Apparently UCSC mailed some kind of tote bag and some pins to my home for my graduation.
+After driving in the Bay Area from one BestBuy to another just to find a car charger for Brandon's laptop, we finally arrived in San Francisco around 2 pm.
+Apparently UCSC mailed some kind of tote bag and some pins to my home as my graduation gifts.
 I would like to check out how good they are because they cost so much of my tuition for four years.
 How good can they be?

 Right before we got to my house we saw this super slant road.
 We were amazed.
 It reminded me of the days I biked to school during high school years.
 We got out of the car and took our first set of road trip pictures.